crowdcent/numerblox/docs/contributing.md

 ## Installation

-If you haven't installed `numerblox` yet, clone the project into your favorite development environment and install the repo in editable mode and with all dev dependencies.
+If you haven't installed `numerblox` yet, clone the project into your favorite development environment and install the repository in editable mode with all dev dependencies.

+This can be done through the following commands:
 ```bash
 git clone https://github.com/crowdcent/numerblox.git
 pip install poetry